Alcohol and Depression: The Link Between Alcoholism and Depression

 If you or someone you care about is struggling with depression and alcohol misuse, you may be interested in learning more about how alcohol can play a role in depression and vice versa, as well as the different factors that can affect alcohol, depression, and addiction.

-Simultaneous treatment for alcohol use disorder and a depressive disorder can help you or your loved one take back control of your mental health, physical wellbeing, and overall happiness.
+Simultaneous treatment for alcohol misuse and a depressive disorder can help you or your loved one take back control of your mental health, physical wellbeing, and overall happiness.

 What is Depression?